 5. Get rid of words like “felt” and “was”.

-If you hand me a book to edit, and your character feels sad, or your character was sad, 98% of the time, you’ll get a note back that says, “Okay, but don’t tell me what they’re feeling.
+If you hand me a book to edit, and your character feels sad, or your character was sad, usually you’ll get a note back that says, “Okay, but don’t tell me what they’re feeling.
 Bring me into the moment.
 What does ‘sad’ feel like to her?”
 Honestly, I treat phrases like “he felt/he was sad” like adverbs.
 Use them sparingly, and only when they carry the most impact.
 These are telling words, not showing words.

 I’ll use myself as an example here.
 When I was diagnosed with cancer the first time, I remember getting the phone call and the doctor saying, “Your biopsy came back, I’m afraid you have cancer” and “sad” was absolutely not what I was feeling.
 I will never forget that moment.
 I was standing in front of the living room windows.
 The sun was setting.
 I’d just been told I had cancer and I felt like the sky was falling, the walls were closing in, and I couldn’t breathe.
 I wanted to scream, I wanted to cry.
 I wanted to get really, really drunk.